Tanami/symta/doc/symta-by-example.md

 point._ Method Args = send_to ServerIP ServerPort Method Args
 ```

 Now all undeclared methods get redirected to send_to.
-This tehnique is called 'sinking'.
+This technique is called 'sinking'.
 Although doing that would be a little overkill for a humble `point` type.

 When you want to make a method available to all type, declare it with `_` in place of type name:
 ```